luuis9am/Classic-Pong-Game-on-MSP430/README.md

 Don't forget to properly document your source code and how to play the game.

 ## Grading Criteria
+Your lab will be graded based on the level of understanding shown and demonstrated in your game (i.e. the complexity of your game).
+The grading will follow a traditional letter grade scale (A, B, C, F).

 Consider the requirements of producing a simple game of pong.
 You have the following elements:

 - an arena to play in